 - Carry out independent work in solving financial problems for firms

-Approval on three out of three problem sets
+Approval on two out of two problem sets

-Four hour home exam.
-The exam may be written in Norwegian or English.
+Four-hour digital school exam.
+The exam must be answered in English.

 A - F